The Unnamed Feeling

 "The Unnamed Feeling" is a song by heavy metal band Metallica.
 It was released on January 12, 2004, as the third single from the band's eighth studio album, St. Anger (2003).
-The song is about an unnamed feeling (which, according to James Hetfield, is anxiety) that a person feels when they are close to the edge of losing control, just before he or she panics.
+The song is about an unnamed feeling (which, according to James Hetfield, is anxiety) that a person feels when they are close to losing control, just before they panic.

 Along with a music video, the song was released as a single exclusively to Australia.
 It was released as part of an E.P. in the UK.
 The unique video, directed by The Malloys, featured the band performing in a virtually empty room that gradually closed in on them throughout the song.
 This was accompanied by visual stories of several people all experiencing that "unnamed feeling" in their own way.

-The front cover for the basic singles depicts the "monster" from their other St. Anger single, "Some Kind of Monster".
+The front cover of the basic singles depicts the "monster" from other St. Anger singles.
 However, cover art for the Australia-exclusive CD single for "The Unnamed Feeling" was chosen by Metallica through a contest where Australian fans could submit their own original artwork.
 The winning piece by Louis Claveria depicts an isolated illustration of a black heart roughly outlined in white with a black background.
 Claveria's artwork was autographed by the band and framed, and all four finalists were featured in an exclusive poster insert included in the single.
 Exclusive live B-sides from Metallica's first show at the Big Day Out festival in Gold Coast were featured on the Australian single.

 Music video

-The music video directed by The Malloys and filmed in October 2003 in Los Angeles and premiered on 3 December 2003.
+The music video directed by The Malloys and filmed in October 2003 in Los Angeles and premiered on December 3, 2003.